kristen-schneider-tempus/th_execute_sandbox/README.md

 poetry add <libarary=version.0.0>
 ```
 - do NOT run `poetry update` or `poetry lock` or `poetry install` as it will update all libraries and likely ruin the lock file.
 - copy the content of the lock file to the local repo and commit it
 - copy the content of the toml file to the local repo and commit it
+- push the changes to the repo
+- go to the PR page and choose "draft PR"
+- wait for tests to run

+# register in beta
+- follow the link to the concourse pipeline
+- _login_
+- click "pull-request"
+- click "pr-register-in-bet"
+- check that commits align with the changes you expect to see
+- click "trigger a new build"
+- wait for the tests to run
+- follow put: transform-resource-bet to get the transform id (bottom of page)

 # running th_execute